Travel to Chajnantor — APEX and ALMA

 ALMA (the Atacama Large Millimeter/submillimeter Array) is the major new facility for observations in the millimetre/submillimetre regime.
 ALMA is comprised of a giant array of 54 12-m and 12 7-m antennas.
 ALMA is at one of the highest observatory sites on Earth, at an elevation of 5,000 metres on the Chilean Chajnantor plateau.
 The ALMA project is a partnership between Europe, Japan and North America in cooperation with the Republic of Chile.

 The Chajnantor plateau is also the site of APEX, the Atacama Pathfinder Experiment, a 12-metre diameter antenna observing the Universe at millimetre and submillimetre wavelengths.
-APEX is a collaboration between the Max-Planck Institute for Radioastronomy (MPIfR), the Onsala Space Observatory (OSO), and the European Southern Observatory (ESO).
-The telescope is operated by ESO.
+APEX is a Max-Planck Institute for Radioastronomy (MPIfR) facility, hosted by ESO and operated by ESO on behalf of MPIfR.

 How to reach Chajnantor

-The ALMA Operations Support Facility (OSF), at 2,900 meters above sea level, is located 40 driving minutes from San Pedro de Atacama.
-The drive from the OSF to the Array Operations Site (AOS) and APEX, located at 5,000 m altitude, takes about 50 minutes (~25 km).
+If you arrive by own means, the ALMA Operations Support Facility (OSF), at 2900 meters above sea level, is located 40 driving minutes from San Pedro de Atacama.
+Note that transportation for the public visits is arranged (see here).
+The drive from the OSF to the Array Operations Site (AOS) and APEX, located at 5000 m altitude, takes about 50 minutes (~25 km).
 At the AOS are the antennas and the Correlator.
 Only ALMA certified vehicles and drives with an ALMA “driver’s license” are allowed to get to the AOS.
 Children under 16 years are not allowed to go up.

 Arriving by plane